Do some vegans eat honey?

 Humans can survive without milk or honey, so that's not an issue.
 Vegans are consistent in believing we should eat neither.

-But if every honeybee were suddenly to die almost every creature and a great many plants would be negatively affected in one way or another.
+But if every bee was suddenly to die, almost every creature and a great many plants would be negatively affected in one way or another.
 For her real importance is not honey; it's pollination.

 How does that come into the equation?
 Well vegans claim that humans exploit cows for their own purposes, which is true; and the planet might be better off if there were no more cattle than zebras.

-But if we did not exploit honeybees almost every aspect of life would be negatively influenced; they contribute at least one fifth of all pollination apparently but some foods like almonds and blueberries where mass flowering occurs for a short period would be very seriously affected.
+But if we did not exploit honeybees almost every aspect of life would be negatively influenced; they contribute at least one fifth of all the pollination of what we eat.
+Some foods like almonds, plums and blueberries where mass flowering occurs for a short period would be very seriously affected.

 If we all became vegans overnight, beekeeping would go into serious decline.
 Or would it?
 How important is honey in the industry?